pprathameshmore/graph-microsoft-365/docs/development.md

 1. Log in as a Global Administrator to the Active Directory Tenant you intend to target/ingest
-1. Follow the url returned from the J1 `integration-microsoft-365/v1/generate-auth-url` endpoint.
+1. Follow the url returned from the J1 `/integration-microsoft-365/v1/generate-auth-url` endpoint.
 1. After being redirected to something like `https://localhost/microsoft-365/oauth-microsoft-365/v1/authorize?admin_consent=True&tenant=tenant-id&state=12345`, capture the `tenant` query param.
-(Note, you may need to check your network history for this query param as you will likelybe redirected back to your instance configuration page faster than you can pull the the tenant param.)
+   1. You may need to check your network history for this query param as you will likelybe redirected back to your instance configuration page faster than you can pull the the tenant param.
+   1. This will be the same tenant id that you are logged into when you granted concent.

 Use this `tenant` ID and information from the App Registration to create an `.env` file for local execution of the daemon/server application (this